eclipse-edc/Connector/docs/developer/decision-records/2022-06-03-event-framework/README.md

 - it describes which layer emitted the event: domain, system, security, and so on...

 #### Main differences between Events and Callbacks
-- Callbacks are always correlated with a request, events don't
+- Callbacks are always correlated with a request, events are not
 - Callbacks are unicast, events are multicast
 - Callbacks are at the protocol level, events can be at a different level
+- Callbacks are critical for the correct operation of a connector, where events are optional

 ## Approach